Eskatrem/eskatrem.github.io/_posts/2022-09-30-crazyhouse-tournament.md

 The composition of the two blocks will be decided randomly by Slek.

+### Matching and colours

+Players are expected to discuss between themselves to find a convenient time to play their game, and then manually match each others.
+We will let the server decide of the colours.

 ### Rankings and tie breaks

 The total score according to the football rule (win: 3 points, draw: 1 point, defeat: 0 points) will be used to rank the players.